milinda/iotrobots/drone/README.md

 1. Build the sensor module and copy the jar with dependencies to repository/sensors directory of IOTCloud
 2. Go to IOTCloud master and Run the command

-./bin/iotcloud jar repository/sensors/drone-sensor-1.0-SNAPSHOT-jar-with-dependencies.jar cgl.iotrobots.st.STSensor -url amqp://10.39.1.16:5672
+./bin/iotcloud jar repository/sensors/drone-sensor-1.0-SNAPSHOT-jar-with-dependencies.jar cgl.iotrobots.st.STSensor -url amqp://10.39.1.105:5672 -s iot-1

 -url argument gives the URL of the local RabbitMQ server, where the Drone sends video messages